 A purpose for memory is the transfer of our experiences over time.
 Memory transfer facilitates informed decision-making.
-How experience is stored as memory in the brain is a major focus in the field of Neuroscience.
+How experience is stored and maintained as memory over time in the brain is a major focus in the field of Neuroscience.
 In the Memory Neuroscience lab at Vassar College, we study how memory is organized and retrieved in the brain at the level of molecules, structure, and function.
-A major emphasis in the lab is the study of aversive (fear) and reward memory.
+A major emphasis in the lab is the study of aversive (fear) memory.

-Central Questions asked in the Memory Neuroscience Lab
+A Central Question asked in the Memory Neuroscience Lab

-To test these questions, we apply neuroscience tools for visualizing, measuring, and manipulating memory processes in the brain.
-The goal of our research program is to advance understanding of how memory is organized and retrieved in the brain, with the ultimate goal of translating our work into treatments for disorders of learning and memory, such as Post-traumatic stress disorder (PTSD) and anxiety-related disorders.
+To test this question, we apply neuroscience tools for visualizing and manipulating memory processes in the brain.
+The goal of our research program is to advance understanding of how memory is organized and retrieved in the brain, with the ultimate goal of translating our work into treatments for disorders of learning and memory, such as post-traumatic stress disorder (PTSD) and anxiety-related disorders.
 This research is funded by the National Institue of Mental Health R15 MH127534-01.

 See our most recent paper (2022) in the journal Neuropharmacology showing how alcohol exposure impacts fear extinction and prefrontal cortex plasticity with Vassar student co-authors Kate Lawson ’19, Miranda Scarlata ’19, Chris Cho ’22, Charlie Mangan ’22, David Petersen ’22, Hannah Thompson ’23, Sara Ehnstrom ’22, Lexi Mousley ’20, and Jessica Bezek ’19